wardle/trud/README.md

 ```

 The result will be a map of data direct from the TRUD API for item `341`.
-The archive file will have been downloaded and available via `:archiveFilePath`
+The archive file will have been downloaded and available via `:archiveFilePath`.
+It will have had some integrity checks made, including checks on file size
+and message digest (checksumming).

 Result: